semuconsulting/pyubx2/README.md

 The following examples can be found in the `\examples` folder:

-1. `ubxdump.py` is a simple command line utility to stream the parsed UBX output of a u-blox GNSS/GPS device on a specified port.

 1. `ubxstreamer.py` illustrates how to implement a threaded serial reader for UBX messages using pyubx2.UBXReader.

 1. `ubxfile.py` illustrates how to implement a binary file reader for UBX messages using